About this guide

 3 | The name is the name of the resource of the given kind .
 This resource must exist in the same namespace as the KafkaService |

-If the Kafka cluster than you want to connect to supports newer versions of TLS you can disable the proxy’s support for older, insecure versions.
+If the Kafka cluster than you want to connect to supports newer TLS versions, you can disable the proxy’s support for older, insecure versions.
 For example, if the Kafka cluster supports TLSv1.1, TLSv1.2 and TLSv1.3 you might choose to enable only TLSv1.3 support.
-This would prevent a TLS downgrade attack.
+This would reduce the susceptibility to a TLS downgrade attack.

 It is good practice to disable insecure protocol versions. |